Microsoft/azure-docs.cs-cz/articles/cognitive-services/Bing-Entities-Search/quickstarts/entity-sdk-java-quickstart.md

     import java.util.List;
     ```

-2. Vytvoření proměnné pro klíč předplatného
+2. Create a variable for your subscription key

     ```java
     String subscriptionKey = "your-key-here"
     ```

-## <a name="create-a-search-client"></a>Vytvoření vyhledávacího klienta
+## <a name="create-a-search-client"></a>Create a search client

-1. Implementujte `ServiceClientCredentials` klienta, který vyžaduje koncový bod rozhraní API, a instanci třídy. `dominantEntityLookup`
+1. Implement the `dominantEntityLookup` client, which requires your API endpoint, and an instance of the `ServiceClientCredentials` class.

     ```java
     public static EntitySearchAPIImpl getClient(final String subscriptionKey) {